TL;DR

 - Direct Therapy Access: Many policies now allow you to self-refer for a set number of counselling or CBT (Cognitive Behavioural Therapy) sessions without needing to see a GP first.

-- Specialist Treatment: Your policy can cover consultations with psychiatrists and psychologists, as well as outpatient and inpatient treatment for conditions like severe anxiety and depression.
+- Specialist Treatment: Your policy may cover consultations with psychiatrists and psychologists, as well as outpatient and inpatient treatment for conditions like severe anxiety and depression.

-- Fast-Track Physical Diagnosis: Are those chest pains stress or something more serious?
-PMI allows you to see a specialist consultant within days, not months, getting you the scans and tests you need for peace of mind or immediate treatment.
+- seek faster access to eligible Physical Diagnosis: Are those chest pains stress or something more serious?
+PMI allows you to see a specialist consultant within days, not months, getting you the scans and tests you may need for peace of mind or immediate treatment.

-As an FCA-authorised expert broker that has helped arrange over 900,000 policies, WeCovr understands the pressures facing UK business leaders.
+As an insurance intermediary broker that has helped arrange over 1,000,000 policies, WeCovr understands the pressures facing UK business leaders.
 This article explores the rising tide of executive burnout and how tailored private medical insurance can provide a critical lifeline, safeguarding both your health and your life’s work.

 UK Business Health the £4m Burnout Trap